Julieta-Valerga/Julieta-Valerga/README.md

 - 👋 Hi, I’m @Julieta-Valerga
-- 👀 I’m a Recruiter
+- 👀 I’m a Talent Acquisition and part of People Area in The Black Puma AI
-- 🌱 I usually search a lot of profiles to differents companies
+- 🌱 I usually search a lot of data profiles
-- 📫 How to reach me: julietavalerga@gmail.com or https://www.linkedin.com/in/julieta-valerga
+- 📫 How to reach me: julieta@theblackpuma.com or https://www.linkedin.com/in/julieta-valerga

 <!---
 Julieta-Valerga/Julieta-Valerga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.